+DONE IN THE MANUSCRIPT.

 4. For figure 3, why do the authors give the illustration of XGBoost and not for other classifiers?
 If they give the illustration of XGBoost, they also need to give those of other classifiers.

 Answer: illustration For XGBoost, Ada boost and Neural Network has been incorporated into the manuscript.